mihaeu/meetup-statistics/README.md

 # About

+⚠️ This project uses meetup.com's GraphQL server endpoints which is using [persistedQueries](https://www.apollographql.com/docs/apollo-server/performance/apq/) as such changes on their side can easily break this tool.
+This is fixable, but it works for me when I use it, so I'm too lazy to do it at the moment 🦥 ⚠️️️

 This project helps organizers of meetups get insights on past events and members in order to better help their group.
 You don't need a premium account for this, all you need is (co-)organizer access to the group you want to get statistics on.

 # Usage